I knew it wasn’t going to be easy. I knew I wouldn’t find something immediately.

-I always hated that growing up.
-I dreaded being compared to others and always knew when it was coming.
-I know I’m not the only who heard questions like “X’s daughter is doing this.
-Why aren’t you?” or “Y’s son just won blah blah scholarship.
-Did you apply to any?”
+Growing up, I despised being compared to others and always knew when it was coming.
 Why can’t we just applaud each other’s accomplishments and move on?
 Don’t get me wrong.
 Our loved ones only pressure us so that we can strive to do our best.
 In some ways, I’m glad I heard those questions because they motivated me to work even harder.
+But it wasn’t always easy.

-However, in other ways, those questions also impacted my confidence.
+In some ways, those comparisons impacted my confidence.
 Whether I was conscious about it or not, I began comparing myself to others.
 There were days when I felt like a complete loser because I thought my life had come to a halt compared to others.
 I’ll admit it.
 Sometimes I feel like I’m competing with someone whether they know it or not.
 It’s not a fun feeling.
-No, I don’t feel like this all of the time.
-But again, not having a job makes you think some really ridiculous things.

-After graduating, I decided that I would wait to go back to school, although that is quite distinct from what my parents wished for me.
+After graduating, I decided that I would wait to go back to school, despite what my parents wished for me.
 I knew I wasn’t ready to return.
-I wanted to step away from the typical university classroom and find another stage where I would have a different learning experience.
+I wanted to step away from a university and find another classroom where I would have a different learning experience.

 However, every time I receive a rejection email or not receive an email at all from a potential employer, my self-confidence and motivation falter.
 There were times that I felt I wasn’t good enough.
 Other times, I avoided leaving the house because I felt guilty for having fun when I didn’t have a paid job.